-2.4.
-Amending Rules proposed by the IMO
+2.4 The Amending Rules Proposed by the IMO

-The amendments to the Market Rules proposed by the IMO are outlined in section 6 of this report.
+The amendments to the Market Rules proposed by the IMO are available in section 7 of this report.

-2.5.
-The IMO's Initial Assessment of the Proposal
+2.5 The IMO's Initial Assessment of the Proposal

-The IMO decided to proceed with the proposal on the basis of its preliminary assessment, which indicated that the proposal was consistent with the Wholesale Market Objectives.
-This preliminary assessment was published in a Rule Change Notice on 29 August 2008.
+The IMO decided to proceed with the proposal on the basis that the proposal was consistent with the Wholesale Market Objectives.
+The preliminary assessment was published in a Rule Change Notice on 29 August 2008.

-3. SUBMISSIONS
+3. SUBMISSIONS RECEIVED IN THE FIRST SUBMISSION PERIOD

-The IMO received three submissions on the Rule Change Proposal from Griffin Energy, Landfill Gas & Power Pty Ltd (LGP) and Synergy.
+The first submission period for this Rule Change Proposal was between 29 August 2008 and 10 October 2008.
+The IMO received three submissions, from Landfill Gas and Power Pty Ltd (LGP), Synergy and Griffin Energy.
 The submissions are summarised below, and the full text is available on the IMO website.

-3.1.
-Market Advisory Committee
+3.1 Market Advisory Committee

-The Market Advisory Committee (MAC) discussed the proposed rule change at two consecutive meetings, 20 August 2008 and 10 September 2008.
-MAC supported the rule change as proposed at the August meeting.
+The Market Advisory Committee (MAC) discussed the proposed Rule Change at two consecutive meetings, 20 August 2008 and 10 September 2008.

+MAC supported the Rule Change as proposed at the August meeting.

-During the discussion at the September MAC meeting, one MAC member deemed that the rule change proposal introduced penalties that were too harsh for new intermittent generators that have failed to come online as a result of construction delays.
-After additional discussion, regarding the application of refunds to new facilities, MAC supported the rule change as proposed.
+During the discussion at the September MAC meeting, one MAC member deemed that the Rule Change Proposal introduced penalties that were too harsh for new intermittent generators that have failed to come online as a result of construction delays.
+After additional discussion, regarding the application of refunds to new facilities, MAC supported the Rule Change as proposed.

-3.2.
-Submission from LGP
+3.2 Submission from LGP